Anderson apprentices lay foundations for the future

 At 25, Marc Keely from Clacton is the oldest apprentice on the scheme, having been a labourer previously.
 He is based at Anderson’s Tollgate site in Stanway, Colchester.
 He said: “What I like about this scheme is that we do something different every day.
 It’s great that they promote the apprentices internally and I’d really recommend the scheme to others interested in a career in construction.”

 One of the youngest on the course, also from Clacton, is Jack Vella, who is 18.
-Jack is working on Anderson’s Brightlingsea site.
+Laying the foundations for his future, Jack is working on Anderson’s Brightlingsea site.
 Jack’s father Phillip and older brother Matthew also work for Anderson and recommended the scheme.

 “I was previously a hotel kitchen porter but couldn’t see any future in it,” said Jack.
 “So I applied for the apprenticeship scheme, which I’m really enjoying.
 I like seeing the progression both in myself and in the sites we are developing.”